 However, alongside the opportunities brought by streaming data, organizations are faced with the challenge of effectively integrating and leveraging it within their data science and analytics practices.
 Limited awareness and understanding of streaming data technologies can hinder the adoption and utilization of real-time data analytics.

-Read through our guide to fully understand what streaming data is, what role it plays in data science and analytics, and how it can transform raw data into valuable insights that can enhance business outcomes.
+Explore this guide to understand what streaming data is, its role in data science and analytics, and how it transforms raw data into actionable insights that enhance business outcomes.

 What Is Streaming Data?